FreakyAli/Maui.FreakyControls/README.md

  ***ImageCommand/ImageCommandParameter*** : A command and command parameter for your image's tap event.

+ **Please know, Our control's changes will get overriden if you use "ClearButtonVisibility" property's WhileEditing option.**

-Note: Since the images are a part of the Entry Control, Giving unreasonable Height/Width or Padding to the Image will distort the Image displyed in your Entry control.
+**Note: Since the images are a part of the Entry Control, Giving unreasonable Height/Width or Padding to the Image will distort the Image displayed in your Entry control.
+Keep these values relative to your entry size.**

  # FreakySvgImageView: